Charles Johnston Badger: Career

+During the Tampico Affair, Rear Admiral Badger commanded the U.S. Atlantic Fleet with his flag on the battleship USS Wyoming.
+He became a member of the Navy General Board in 1914.

+Badger was retired on August 6, 1915, having reached the mandatory retirement age of sixty-two.
+Because of World War I, he remained on active duty until February 28, 1921, having received special authorization through a naval appropriation bill provision.

-He was an hereditary companion of the Military Order of the Loyal Legion of the United States as well as a member of the District of Columbia Society of the Sons of the American Revolution.
+He was an hereditary companion of the District of Columbia Commandery of the Military Order of the Loyal Legion of the United States as well as a member of the District of Columbia Society of the Sons of the American Revolution.

-During the Tampico Affair, Vice Admiral Badger commanded the Atlantic Fleet.
+He was also a member of the Aztec Club of 1847 and served as its vice president from 1919 to 1920 and as its president from 1920 to 1921 and 1922 to 1923.

 Family

-Badger married Sophia Jane Champlin (1860–1923) and had two children.
+Badger married Sophia Jane Champlin (1860–1923) on October 4, 1882 and had two children.

-Their daughter was Elizabeth Champlin Badger (b.
-1883), who married Captain H. F. Bryan, USN.
-They had three children.
+Their daughter was Elizabeth Champlin Badger (1883–1966), who married Rear Admiral H. F. Bryan, USN.
+They had two children.

 Their son was Oscar Charles Badger II (1890–1958) who received the Medal of Honor for heroism at Vera Cruz in 1914 and went on to serve in both world wars.
 He retired from the Navy as an admiral in 1952.

 Rear Admiral Badger was a cousin of Secretary of the Navy George E. Badger (1790–1865).